TheRealMcCall/anglesey-gardening-services/README.md

     * Gitpod & VSCode - was used for creating and editting of the code.
     * Git - was used for website version control.
     * GitHub - was used for hosting of the code of the website.
+    * Gimp - Software used to resize images for README.md.

 ---
 ## Wireframes